 Fit to Child: High Back

-In high back mode, the Oobr can be used for children over 4 years old, 33-100 lbs and 38-57″.
+In high back mode, the Oobr can be used for children over 4 years old, 33-100 pounds and 38-57″.
 CSFTL recommends children be at least 5 years old before riding in a belt positioning booster.
 The 21″ top belt guide position means it will fit most children until around 8 years old.

 He carries most of his height in his legs, and his main complaint with the Oobr is that the shallow seat pan does not provide much leg support.
 He commented regularly that he felt as though his legs were falling off the seat.
 This caused him to attempt to sit in some awkward positions, slouching and propping his legs up in different ways that resulted in many reminders from the front seat about proper booster seat etiquette.